-- Unit 1 PR Strategy and Planning is focused on the PR strategy and planning process, with an emphasis on research that establishes robust communication objectives, related to the organisation's goals. - Unit 2 PR Content, Communications and Engagement is focused on communication and engagement, with an emphasis on content, which reflects employers' views that management of content across the organisation is an essential competence. - Unit 3 PR Management, Measurement and Evaluation is focused on leadership of PR activities, with an emphasis on management of projects, campaigns and resources; internal stakeholders, the PR team and key suppliers; and on measurement and evaluation.
+- The first unit is focused on the PR strategy and planning process, with an emphasis on research that establishes robust communication objectives, related to the organisation's goals. - The second unit is focused on communication and engagement, with an emphasis on content, which reflects employers' views that management of content across the organisation is an essential competence. - The third unit is focused on leadership of PR activities, with an emphasis on management of projects, campaigns and resources; internal stakeholders, the PR team and key suppliers; and on measurement and evaluation.

-Students who successfully complete all three units will be awarded a CIPR Professional PR Diploma .
+Students would be awarded a CIPR Professional PR Diploma by successfully completing all three units.

-The learning outcomes for each unit and the unit content are detailed below.
+The learning outcomes for each unit are detailed below, after the note on assignments.